Rugby union in Sri Lanka: Domestic club competitions

-Dialog Rugby League
+Nippon Paint Rugby League

-The major club competition in Sri Lanka is the Dialog Rugby League.
-It is currently sponsored by national telecommunications company, Dialog Axiata.
+The major club competition in Sri Lanka is the Nippon Paint Rugby League.
+It is currently sponsored by Nippon Paints.
 The 'A' Division features nine teams, which compete on a home and away basis.
 The League Competition was sponsored by Caltex between 2000 and 2010.
 In 2006 the Navy SC withdrew from the competition, due to their members military commitments.
 The club rejoined the competition in 2009 with the Old Zahirians Sporting Club being forced to leave.
 In 2012 the competition was expanded with the inclusion of a team from Nawalapitiya, the Upcountry Lions, the following year a further team from Hambantota, the Hambantota Sharks was included.
 Both clubs only played in two seasons of the 'A' Division.